helderpinto/AzureOptimizationEngine/README.md

 During deployment, you'll be asked several questions.
 You must plan for the following:

 * Whether you're going to reuse an existing Log Analytics Workspace or a create a new one. **IMPORTANT**: you should ideally reuse a workspace where you have VMs onboarded and already sending performance metrics (`Perf` table), otherwise you will not fully leverage the augmented right-size recommendations capability.
-If this is not possible/desired for some reason, you can still manage to use multiple workspaces (see [Using multiple Log Analytics workspaces](./docs/multiple-workspaces.md)).
+If this is not possible/desired for some reason, you can still manage to use multiple workspaces (see [Configuring Log Analytics workspaces](./docs/configuring-workspaces.md)).
 * An Azure subscription to deploy the solution (if you're reusing a Log Analytics workspace, you must deploy into the same subscription the workspace is in).
 * A unique name prefix for the Azure resources being created (if you have specific naming requirements, you can also choose resource names during deployment)
 * Azure region